-- First day For both ladies and men, two Skaters, randomly drawn from the overall ranking, shall be tested. - Second day For both ladies and men, two Skaters, randomly drawn from the overall ranking, shall be tested. - Third day For both ladies and men, the three best-ranked Skaters of the final result and one other Skater, randomly drawn, shall be tested.
+- First day For both ladies and men, two Skaters, randomly drawn from the overall ranking, shall be tested. - Second day For both ladies and men, two Skaters, randomly drawn from the overall ranking, shall be tested.

+Third day - For both ladies and men, the three best-ranked Skaters of the final result and one other Skater, randomly drawn, shall be tested.
 If the randomly drawn skater does not compete in the final distance, she/he will be notified after completion of her/his last distance skated.

-In a three days Championships where the program for the ladies and/or men is completed in two days the 2-day selection procedure in Article B.7.1 will apply.
+In a three days Championships where the program for the ladies and/or men is completed in two days the 2-day The selection procedure in Article B.7.1 will apply for each separate Championship, in the case that several Championships will be organized in one tournament over three days.

-B.7.4 Team competitions at ISU Championships and ISU World Cups
+B.7.3 Team competitions at ISU Championships and ISU World Cups

-In Senior team competitions (Team Pursuit and Team Sprint), for both ladies and men, one Skater from the winning team and one Skater from a randomly selected team shall be tested.
-The Skater from each team will be randomly selected from the team list.
+In Senior team competitions (Team Pursuit and Team Sprint), for both ladies and men, one Skater from the winning team and one Skater from a randomly selected another selected team shall be tested.
+The Skater from each team will be randomly selected from the team-Team list, unless further instruction is provided by the ISU.

 In Junior team competitions (Team Pursuit and Team Sprint), for both ladies and men, one Skater from a randomly selected team shall be tested.
-The Skater will be randomly selected from the Team list.
+The Skater will be randomly selected from the Team list2- unless further instruction is provided by the ISU.
+However, for World Junior Championships also one Skater from the winning team shall be tested.

-B.7.5 World Single Distances Speed Skating Championships
+B.7.4 World (and European) Single Distances Speed Skating Championships

-For both ladies and men, the two best ranked and one randomly selected Skater in each distance, including Mass Start, shall be tested.
+For both ladies and men, the two best ranked and one randomly selected another selected.
+Skater in each distance, including Mass Start, shall be tested.
 For the 500 m distance, selection will occur from the overall ranking after the second race.
 The same Skater will be tested only once on the same day with the exception of necessary Testing for the setting of a world record.
-(See Article B.4.7. above).
-If the randomly selected Skater is competing in two different distances on the same day, the procedures regarding random selections referred to in Article B.4.8 will apply.
-If the winner of a race is competing in a second distance on the same day she/he will be treated according to Article B.4.7.
+(See Article B.4.6. above).
+If the randomly selected Skater is competing in two different distances on the same day, the procedures regarding random Special issue for In-Competition Notificationselections referred to in Article B.4.7 will apply.
+If the winner of a race is competing in a second distance on the same day she/he will be treated according to Article B.4.6.